Capitals advance with 6-3 win over Blue Jackets in Game 6 - Philly

-COLUMBUS, Ohio (AP) - Alex Ovechkin scored twice and Braden Holtby had 35 saves as the Washington Capitals advanced to the Eastern Conference semifinals with a 6-3 win over the Columbus Blue Jackets in Game 6 on Monday night.

-The Capitals will next face Pittsburgh in the second round of the playoffs for a third straight year.
-The Penguins won each of the last two years on the way to winning consecutive Stanley Cup championships..
+"Please let me breathe," he said.
+"We haven't taken a breath since this started."

-Chandler Stephenson had a goal and an assist, and Dimitry Orlov, Devante Smith-Pelly and Lars Eller also tallied for Washington, which never trailed in the game after prevailing in overtime in Game 5 on Saturday.
+Chandler Stephenson had a goal and an assist, and Dimitry Orlov, Devante Smith-Pelly and Lars Eller also tallied Monday for Washington, which never trailed in the game after prevailing in extra time in Game 5 on Saturday.
+The Capitals won each of the three games in Columbus.

+"I do know on the road it seems like for whatever reason we're focused, we're driven," Washington forward T.J.
+Oshie said.
+"It seems like we almost like it when an opposing team's crowd gets into it.
+It almost gets us going, too, and makes you want to quiet them down."

+The story for the Blue Jackets in the four-game stretch was their power-play futility.
+After going 4 for 8 with a man advantage in the first two games, the Blue Jackets were 0 for 16 in the last four.

 The Capitals struck first again Monday night.